dotmpe/docker-arduino/ReadMe.md

 [ ![docker autobuild status](https://img.shields.io/docker/build/dotmpe/arduino.svg) ](https://cloud.docker.com/repository/docker/dotmpe/arduino) Finally a CLI for the Arduino toolchain, and in a container too.

 Testing some base-images for different Linux distros, maybe to pick one already cached by docker.
-Though with Alpine there is little incentive: only few 10s of megabyte.
+Though with Alpine there is little need to fuss about
+size: just a few 10s of megabytes.

 The AVR-GCC toolchain does not run with Musl libc, so the official Alpine is out.
 But there is ``frolvlad/alpine-glibc``.

 There are some missing packages that arduino installs itself (into ``~/.arduino15/packages/builtin/tools``): ctags, serial-discovery.
 This is also where the support for different boards go.
-Like the ``~/Arduino`` folder (with libraries) it is kept outside of the image.
+Like the ``~/Arduino`` folder (with libraries) it is kept outside of the image (ie. in a volume).

 TODO: not building/testing golang base install